mmaxin/hide-and-seek-game/rules.md

 - The entire game is played inside the approved area.
 - Boundary streets count only on the inside sidewalk.
+- If a **Hider** is asked by ***any non-player*** to move, they must move the minimum amount necessary and remain as close as possible to their locked hiding location.
+{% comment %}
 - If a Hider is asked by staff, a resident, or the public to move, they must move the minimum amount necessary and remain as close as possible to their locked hiding location.
+{% endcomment %}
-- **Honour system:** if a Hider is forced to move, they must honestly stay within the spirit of the same hiding location and continue using that location for future photo clues.
+- **Honour system:** if a **Hider** is forced to move, they must honestly stay within the spirit of the same hiding location and continue using that location for future photo clues.

 ## 9. Safety, rulings & end of game
 {: #safety }